 - Choose someone who is available.
 It is a good idea to select a trustee who is likely to be available when the need for his or her services arises.
 Age, health, job demands, and location are all factors that should be considered with selecting a trustee.

 While choosing a family member or multiple family members to serve as trustee(s) is common, there are other good alternatives.
-A friend, for example, may be better able to handle the administrative duties than a family member, and the use of a friend as trustee may help avoid inter-family conflict regarding the administration.
+A friend, for example, may be better able to handle the administrative duties than a family member, and the use of a friend as trustee may help avoid inter-family conflict regarding the trust administration.
 Another option is to use a professional fiduciary.
 Choosing a financial institution to serve as professional fiduciary may be more costly than using a friend or family member, but it can be a good choice in many situations.

-If you are setting up a trust and are still unsure of whom to select as trustee, or if you are interested in changing your trustee on an existing trust, give us a call today to schedule a consultation with one of our attorneys.
+If you are setting up a trust and are still unsure of whom to select as trustee, or if you are interested in changing your trustee on an existing trust, give us a call today to schedule a consultation with one of our trust attorneys.